 Columbus County, in southeastern NC, is an under-resourced county that was still recovering from Hurricane Matthew (2016) when Hurricane Florence sent devastation throughout the county.
 Along with numerous swamps, the Lumber, Waccamaw and Cape Fear Rivers overflowed, flooding hundreds of homes.

-CBF invites teams of volunteers to register to assist with the recovery in Trenton and Conway.
+CBF invites teams of volunteers to register to assist with the recovery in Trenton.
 The long-term recovery work initially involves cleaning out homes and other property as well as removal of drywall, flooring, and other water-damaged materials.
 In Trenton, after 11/15/2018, we are requesting teams to help repair homes including installing drywall, sub-floors, and flooring.
 You are encouraged to bring your own tools and equipment trailers for this work, but not required.

 Recovery efforts in both locations are being carried out in partnership with CBF North and South Carolina with local churches providing lodging for volunteer teams.